andarkrc/SDA-Tema3/README.md

 	5. ### Common Group

-		Finding the biggest clique of a graph is another different story.
+		Finding the biggest clique of a graph is a completely different story.
 My feeble game-dev brain is to small to understand why Bron's algorithm works.
-The fact that a succeded in implementing it is a 1 AM miracle (literally).
+The fact that I succeded in implementing it is a 1 AM miracle (literally).
 		It is supposed to find the biggest set of verteces that all have connections to one another by calling itself recursevly.
 The recursion ends when it verified every vertex or it can't include or exclude any more verteces in the clique.
 Actual black magic.
 I used the provided wiki